ging/omniauth-fiware/README.md

 You need to sign up for an OAuth2 Application ID and Secret on the [FI-WARE IdM GE](https://idm.lab.fi-ware.eu).
 Afterwards, configure it in your application.
-If you are using Devise, you can add the followint to
+If you are using Devise, you can add the following to config/initializers/devise.rb
-<pre>config/initializers/devise.rb</pre>

     provider :fiware, <CLIENT_KEY>, <CLIENT_SECRET>